Updated January 31, 2020

 There’s A Difference?

-It may not seem apparent to many folks, but the Domestic duck is actually quite a different animal from its similar-looking wild counterpart.
+It may not seem apparent to many folks, but the domesticated duck is actually quite a different animal from its similar-looking wild counterpart.
 Originally, the duck was domesticated in South Asia, likely from a breed of wild mallard.
-The other primary wild relative to many Domestic ducks is the South American native Muscovy Duck (whose Domestic relative looks very similar).
-Some assert that Domestic ducks have been around in China for at least 3,000 years!
+The other primary wild relative to many domesticated ducks is the South American native Muscovy Duck (whose domesticated relative looks very similar).
+Some assert that domesticated ducks have been around in China for at least 3,000 years!
 To this day, one of their jobs include being released into rice paddy fields to eat the insects that threaten crops.
 Primarily, they’ve been bred for people to eat their eggs and flesh.
-The most common breed of Domestic duck is the Pekin, which looks not unlike Donald Duck.
-Other very common Domestic duck breeds include Rouens (domesticated Mallards), Cayuga (black with a green sheen), and Khaki Campbells (which look like light brown Mallards).
+The most common breed of domesticated duck is the Pekin, which looks not unlike Donald Duck.
+Other very common domesticated duck breeds include Rouens (domesticated Mallards), Cayuga (black with a green sheen), and Khaki Campbells (which look like light brown Mallards).
 Hybrids of Muscovy ducks are commonly used for foie gras, where they are typically force-fed so their distressed liver can be later eaten by humans.

 Health And Human Challenges